StatsvizInc/StatsvizInc.github.io/_posts/2024-10-30-update-index-contraint-removed.md

 With these new symbols, you can now analyze a broader spectrum of market trends and patterns, from individual stocks to sector ETFs and volatility indexes like VIX and UVXY.

-Data is continually updated and new symbols will continue to be added.
+Data is continually updated and new symbols are being added based on user requests.
 Check back again soon!